hpc-carpentry/hpc-shell/_episodes/03-files.md

 ---

 Now that we know how to move around and look at things, let's learn how to read, write, and handle files!
-We'll start by moving back to our home directory:
+We'll start by moving back to our home directory and creating a scratch directory:

 ```
 $ cd ~
+$ mkdir hpc-test
+$ cd hpc-test
 ```
 {: .language-bash}